About the Public Health Information Network for Scotland (PHINS)

 General update section

-Diane Stockton (ISD Scotland) provided a general update on health & well-being related information projects in Scotland (35Kb).
+Although not given as a presentation, hand-outs providing a general update on health & well-being related information projects in Scotland (1.9Mb) were available at registration.

 For more information on any of these talks, please contact the presenter directly.